 Look for the standards label and ask the retailer if unsure.

-Ensure your pram of stroller has a five-point harness that goes around your baby’s waist, over each shoulder and between the legs.
-Always use the safety harness and fasten them in.
-You baby call fall out unless securely strapped in.
+Ensure your pram or stroller has a five-point harness that goes around your baby’s waist, over each shoulder and between the legs.
+Always use the safety harness and fasten the baby in.
+Your baby can fall off unless securely strapped in.

 Stop and brake

 Check for at least one lockable parking brake and get an idea of how they work before you buy.

 When you’re out and about, put the brakes on immediately when you stop moving, even if it’s for a short time.
 A wriggling baby can re-engage the wheels and your stroller may roll into a dangerous situation.

 Your pram or stroller should have a tether strap supplied with it.
 Always loop the tether around your wrist.
 This will help you stop the pram or stroller from rolling away when the brake isn’t on.